Mesothelioma Survival Rate

 How can I improve my mesothelioma survival rate?

-You can improve your mesothelioma survival rate by working with cancer specialists.
-These doctors can use treatments like surgery, chemotherapy, and radiation to kill cancer cells and help you live longer.
+You can potentially improve your mesothelioma survival rate by getting treatments like surgery, chemotherapy, and radiation to kill cancer cells and destroy tumors.

 Veterans Support Team